jar398/listtools/doc/guide.md

 This extracts `scientificName`s in a form suitable for consumption by `gnparser`.
 If there is no `scientificName` then the `canonicalName` is extracted.

-    src/extract_names < work/A-clean.csv > work/A-names.txt
+    src/extract_names.py < work/A-clean.csv > work/A-names.txt
     gnparser -s < work/A-names.txt > work/A-gnparsed.csv

 ### use_gnparse

-This consumes the output of `gnparser` and combines it with the table that was the input to `extract_names`, enriching the table with the addition of columns from the `gnparser` output.
+This consumes the output of `gnparser` and combines it with the table that was the input to `extract_names`, enriching the table with the addition of new columns copied from the `gnparser` output.

-    src/use_gnparse < work/A-gnparsed.csv > work/A.csv
+    src/use_gnparse.py < work/A-gnparsed.csv > work/A.csv

 ### exemplar
 <a name="exemplar"></a>

-This is a heuristic name matcher.
-Its purpose is to find groups of taxon concepts that share a type specimen.
-It understands changes in genus, changes in gender, and other vagaries of the nomenclatural system.

-Given input checklists A and B in Darwin Core form, finds groups of A and B records (at least one of each) such that all members of each group share a type specimen.
+Writes a file giving memberships of exemplars in taxon concepts to standard output.

  * `--A` filename  - the A checklist.
  * `--B` filename  - the B checklist.

-Writes a file giving exemplar group membership to standard output.
+For example,

-    src/exemplar --A work/A.csv --B work/B.csv > work/AB-exemplars.csv
+    src/exemplar.py --A work/A.csv --B work/B.csv > work/AB-exemplars.csv

-There is one output row for each A or B checklist record whose associated type specimen is an exemplar.
- - `checklist`: 0 for the A checklist, 1 for B
- - `taxonID`: the checklist row for a taxon concept
- - `exemplar id`: identifies an exemplar, locally to this analysis (not global).
+To do this, noting that each record in each checklist has a taxonomic name, we posit that each record has a type specimen (the type specimen for its name).
+The type specimen is then an individual that, if found in taxon concepts in both checklists, can be taken to be an exemplar.

+To determine that a type specimen is an exemplar we must find a record in the other checklist that has the same type specimen.
+That is, the records must be 'matched'.
+(Note that it is records, not their taxon concepts, that are matched.)
+The matcher understands changes in genus, changes in gender, and other vagaries of the nomenclatural system, such as the possibility of collisions (homonyms).

-The meaning of an output row is that the type specimen of the indicated taxon concept is the exemplar identified by `exemplar id`.
-(Of course the same exemplar can also be the type specimen of other taxon concepts.)
+The meaning of an output row is that the individual (exemplar) identified by `exemplar id` falls under the taxon concept / record identified by `taxonID` in the indicated checklist.
+(Of course the same exemplar can also fall under other taxon concepts, in particular taxon concepts in the other checklist.)

 Sample output: [col-19-23-exemplars.csv](col-19-23-exemplars.csv)

+When the exemplars are type specimens, they play a role similar to that played by protonyms in the Pyle/Remsen formulation.

-## plugin
+### plugin
 <a name="plugin"></a>

     src/plugin.py --A work/A.csv --B work/B.csv --exemplars work/AB-exemplars.csv